dhiway/cord/docs/adr/0006-orbis-identifiers-and-pallet-indices.md

 Indices must never be reused after a released runtime.
 Assets, People, Revive, and Bulletin receive explicit indices and metadata snapshot tests before their first release.

+Broker index `50` is a protocol constraint, not a local layout preference: the SDK relay Coretime pallet encodes `notify_core_count`, `notify_revenue`, and reservation callbacks to pallet `50` on the configured broker chain.
+Orbis therefore places Entity at `53` before its first release.